syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![RangeSelection Date Range Picker](images/selections/range-selection.png)

 ## Multi range selection mode
-You can select more than one date range in a month view by changing `DateRangePickerSelectionMode` as `multiRange`.
+You can select more than one date range in a month view by changing the `DateRangePickerSelectionMode` to the `multiRange`.

 {% tabs %}
 {% highlight Dart %}